cgross/angular-notify/README.md

 * `verticalSpacing` - The number of pixels that should be reserved between messages vertically.
 * `template` - The default message template.
 * `position` - The default position of each message.
 Currently only `center` and `right` are the supported values.
+* `container` - The default element that contains each notification.
+Defaults to `document.body`.

 ### notify.closeAll()